 Two electives (6 credits)

 Students are required to complete two (2) LING 1000-level elective courses.
+Please see this course listings.
 Electives may be chosen from among graduate courses if the six basic courses from the first two headings above have been completed.
 Linguistics-focused courses offered by another department at Pitt or CMU may be used as a substitute; check with your advisor.

 Method course: choice of one of the following (3 credits)

 - LING 1050 Computational Methods in the Humanities

 - LING 1340 Data Science for Linguists

 - LING 1844 Research Methods in Applied Linguistics